doegox/ElectronicColoringBook/README.md

   -h, --help            show this help message and exit -c COLORS, --colors=COLORS
-                        Number of colors to use, default=16 -b BLOCKSIZE, --blocksize=BLOCKSIZE
+                        Number of colors to use, default=16 -C COLORIZE, --colorize=COLORIZE
+                        Provide list of colors to be used, as hex byte indexes to a rainbow palette, FF=white, 00=black -b BLOCKSIZE, --blocksize=BLOCKSIZE
                         Blocksize to consider, in bytes, default=16 -g GROUPS, --groups=GROUPS